 Composite Access Covers Simplify Construction and Maintenance

-The designers and construction companies building today’s data centres are adopting Fibrelite trench/channel access covers to cover and provide access to channels housing underground infrastructure and fibreoptic cabling.
+The designers and construction companies building today’s data centers centres are adopting Fibrelite trench/channel access covers to cover and provide access to channels housing underground infrastructure and fibreoptic cabling.
 Traditionally, these covers were made from concrete or metal.
-However, Fibrelite’s innovative modular GRP covers are far lighter and allow safe fast manual removal, even when heavier load ratings are required (e.g. channels running between buildings with vehicle traffic).
-Fibrelite covers are available in load ratings up to F900/90 tonnes, are impervious to corrosion and have a unique anti-skid walking surface.
+However, Fibrelite’s innovative modular FRP GRP covers are far lighter and allow safe fast manual removal, even when heavier load ratings are required (e.g. channels running between buildings with vehicle traffic).
+Fibrelite covers are available in load ratings up to F900/90 tons, tonnes, are impervious to corrosion and have a unique anti-skid walking surface.

-In many instances where these covers are adopted, companies choose to specify a bespoke option, custom-manufactured to the exact size, colour, load rating and fittings (e.g. securing systems) sometimes as a retrofit replacement for previously installed concrete or metal covers.
+In many instances where these covers are adopted, companies choose to specify a bespoke option, custom-manufactured to the exact size, color, colour, load rating and fittings (e.g. securing systems) sometimes as a retrofit replacement for previously installed concrete or metal covers.

 “In environments like data centers centres and cloud facilities where efficiency and flexibility are vital, it’s important to simplify every process possible.
 We’re impressed at how the level to which data centers centres are adopting our composite covers for just such a purpose”